nohren/google-bing-image-scraper/README.md

 Make sure you are in the correct env with required packages.
 Also make sure the ChromeDriver is updated to your latest version of Chrome. https://pypi.org/project/chromedriver-py/

+** Use at your own discretion, if you use for bad things that's on you and I am not responsible**